High winds can significantly cause some damage to the asphalt shingles.

 Misconception 2 – Wind Lifted Shingles Are Not Always Visible

-Finally, if the wind is too strong, the tabs or shingles begin to break off and vanishes in the direction of the wind.
-So clearly, shingles damaged by wind shows signs.
-Hence, shingles without any signs of the crease, fold, missing tabs, and poor adhesion are no wind damages.
+Finally, if the wind is too strong, the tabs or shingles begin to break off and vanish in the direction of the wind.
+So clearly, shingles damaged by wind show signs.
+Hence, shingles without any signs of crease, fold, missing tabs, and poor adhesion are no wind damage.

 Misconception 3 – Empirical Tests Showing the Reduced Shingle Strength After a Storm Is Accurate